 Andy Emmerson recommended a unit from PV Electronics (www.symtrik.com).
 It comes complete with a ferite rod antenna.
 They can also supply one tuned to 60 kHz for MSF.
 Their price is reasonable and mine arrived next day.
 You can see from the pictures that the unit is exceedingly small.
 The fixing holes are only 2mm diameter.
 I thought about drilling them out to take M3 screws, but decided it might damage the circuit board.
 Instead I fitted mounting pins and plugged it into a piece of Verboard that I could screw down more easily.
 The socket is a cut-down IC socket from my spares drawers.
 I fitted pins to the antenna connection and a Molex connector to the antenna lead.

 The DCF module contains an LED indicator to show when it's receiving a signal.
 This is very helpful when aligning the receiver, so it needs to be in a box with a transparent lid.
 Andy Emmerson has used a totally transparent box in blue polycarbonate from Hammond (eBay item No 131965595014), but it's rather expensive.
-I found a Waterproof Junction Box with a clear lid by SODIAL on Amazon, which is cheaper, though it comes from China.
-It hasn't arrived yet.
+I found a Waterproof Junction Box with a clear lid by SODIAL on Amazon, which is cheaper, though it comes from China and takes a while to come.